carsten-riedel/Coree.ProxyAutoConfiguration.Library/README.md

 - **PAC URL Analysis**: Parses proxy settings from a specified PAC (Proxy Auto-Configuration) URL.
 - **Windows Internet Options**: Integrates with and uses Windows Internet Options for proxy settings.

-After determining the proxy, the library sets `HTTP_PROXY` and `HTTPS_PROXY` environment variables, enabling seamless proxy usage in projects that don't manage these settings natively.
-Ideal for ensuring consistent proxy configurations across various environments in .NET applications.
+Once the proxy settings are determined, the library sets the `HTTP_PROXY` and `HTTPS_PROXY` environment variables exclusively for the current process.
+This approach ensures that there are no changes to the user or system-wide environment settings.
+This functionality enables seamless proxy integration in projects that do not automatically handle these settings, providing a consistent proxy configuration within the scope of the .NET application's process.

 ## Report placeholder